Oregon Court Records

 How to Find Juvenile Records in Oregon

 Oregon classifies confidential juvenile records into two; court records and history and prognosis records.
 Court records consist of motions, summons, court orders, petitions, and other essential papers filed with the court.
 On the other hand, history and prognosis records include police reports, notes, information about the juvenile’s background, and assessments.
-Interested persons can obtain copies of juvenile files by contacting the Clerk of Circuit Court.
+Interested persons may also be able to obtain copies of juvenile files by contacting the Clerk of Circuit Court.
 Some circuit courts require that requestors complete a request form.

 - The name of the person involved in the record, unless said person is a juvenile